Duvall, Wisconsin: History

 The church of St. Frances DePaul was founded 1858, and landed deeded in 1860 by Louis Marchant.
-The community was initally called Marchant because services were held in the Marchant family home until a church was built.
+The community was initially called Marchant because services were held in the Marchant family home until a church was built.

 The formal name came in 1890 when the post office was established named for Joseph Duvall, a prominent Kewaunee businessman and civic benefactor, who also served as postmaster.